wtlin1228/boar-hat/gowther/how-rspack-works/README.md

    - add dependencies for this `ModuleGraphModule`
 1. add module to module graph (part of the artifact)
 1. create a `ProcessDependenciesTask`

+### ProcessDependenciesTask

+1. group dependencies with their resource identifiers
+1. determine the module factory for each group with their dependency type (ex: EsmImport)
+1. create a `FactorizeTask` for each group

 # Loaders